 MIR strives to incorporate language and culture into the learning process for the purpose of building a world community.
 The goals of MIR's Spanish program are

-- To help children with communication, including listening, speaking, reading, writing, art, poetry, and music.
+- To help students with communication, including listening, speaking, reading, writing, art, poetry, and music.

-- To help children learn about the many, varied cultures of Spanish speaking peoples (cultural literacy).
+- To help students learn about the many, varied cultures of Spanish speaking peoples (cultural literacy).

-A dedicated teacher leads our Elementary Spanish language program, working with children in formal activities and working with teachers to infuse Spanish into the environment.
+A dedicated teacher leads our Spanish language program, working with studentts in formal activities and working with teachers to infuse Spanish into the environment.
 Weekly whole- or small-group lessons introduce Spanish language concepts, or repeat a concept in Spanish given by the Montessori teacher.

-Upper Elementary children venture out on a Spanish field trip to the Riverside Art Museum to see exhibits such as "Papel Chicano Dos: Works on Paper" (Feb.
-2-May 7, 2017).
+Upper Elementary students venture out on a Spanish field trip to the Riverside Art Museum to see relevant exhibits.
 During the field trip, they have lunch at local landmark Tio's Tacos and are required to order and handle the monetary transaction in Spanish for "real world" practice.

-In Toddler and Primary classes that have adults who are native Spanish speakers, the adults will often give group Spanish lessons and/or speak in Spanish to the children for some of the day.
+In Toddler and Primary classes that have adults who are native Spanish speakers, the adults will often give group Spanish lessons and/or speak in Spanish to the students for some of the day.

 Spanish teacher José leads Upper Elementary students in a Spanish lesson incorporating written and spoken language as well as music.